For Students

 Q: How do I let my instructors know about my need for accommodations?

 A: The academic access coordinator works with you and the documentation you provide to develop a Memo of Accommodations that verifies the appropriate accommodations you need based on your documentation.
-Set up an appointment with each instructor at the beginning of each semester in each class for which you feel you need accommodations.
-Give them a copy of the Memo and discuss your needs with them.
-Both you and the professor sign the memo verifying that you have discussed and agreed on how you will receive the accommodations for their class.
-Return a copy to the academic access coordinator.
+Share your memo with every professor.
+Set up an appointment with each instructor at the beginning of each semester in each class for which you need accommodations.
+Both you and the professor e-sign the memo verifying that you have discussed and agreed on how you will receive the accommodations for their class.
 If you don’t feel you need accommodations in a class, it is your right to choose not to use them.
 Accommodations are not granted retroactively.

 Q: What kinds of accommodations are given at EMU?